argymeg/precision-clonality-code/README.md

 This directory contains the following scripts used in the analysis:

+* `plotSegs.R` R function which takes as an input a QDNAseq object and plots its copy number profile.
 * `make_oncoPrint.R` takes as an input table of mutations and outputs statistical analysis of number of mutations for all genes in the panel and plots oncoPrint.